EE22BTECH11047/Projects/8-bit-cpu/README.md

 # 8-bit-cpu-in-verilog

 A simple 8-bit microprocessor
-For the purposes of this assignment, a microprocessor consists of the following parts:
+A microprocessor consists of the following parts:

 ###### Instruction memory (read only)
 ###### Data memory (read / write)